AlexHiriavenko/Cryptonomicon-Vue_Options_Api/README.md

 - Vue - Official;
 - ESLint;
 - Prettier - Code formatter
+- tailwind css Intellisense

 ### Notes

-For syntax highlighting, use Vue-Official (Vue-Volar), but for code formatting, use Prettier.
+1. For syntax highlighting, use Vue-Official (Vue-Volar), but for code formatting, use Prettier.
    Write next code in settings.json:

 ```
 {